Downloads Frequently Asked Questions

 In fact, you won’t be able to add that pattern to your cart until you select which flavor you want.

-“I can’t find my download.”
+“I can’t find my download on my device.”

 Each browser and operating system handles downloads differently.
 First step is to check your browser’s Downloads folder.
 If you can’t find it in the Downloads folder, use whatever method you use to search your drives and search for “RH*.ZIP” (without quotation marks).
 That should find your file.